In today’s work environment, you need more from an employee than just strong technical skills.

 Businesses that welcome ideas from all employees have better growth prospects.

-‘Great Place To Work,’ an analytics institute, surveyed 500,000 employees in 800 companies.
-It surveyed employees on how frequently management allows their involvement in strategic decisions.
-Whether the management shows interest in their ideas?
-If they are invited to try new approaches to their work?
+The Great Place To Work institute surveyed 500,000 employees in 800 companies.
+It asked employees on how frequently management allows their involvement in strategic decisions.
+Does management show interest in their ideas?
+Are they invited to try new approaches to their work?

-The survey findings concluded that where people’s ideas were valued, yielded revenue growth and productivity.
-Companies topping those metrics generated 5x the revenue growth of companies at the bottom.
+The survey findings concluded that where people’s ideas were valued, businesses saw revenue growth and productivity.
+Companies topping those metrics generated five times the revenue growth of companies at the bottom.

-1. Chart Out Time Separately For Innovation
+1. Carve Out Time for Innovation

-2. Encourage And Increase Dialogue
+2. Encourage and Increase Dialogue

-3. Friendly Collaboration
+3. Friendly Competition

-4. Lessen The Workload
+4. Lessen the Workload